 5 extra-large garlic cloves, minced (3 cubes of Trader’s frozen garlic is better here.)

-1/4 cup tomato paste (Open a 6 ounce can and freeze individual 1/4 cup servings in small plastic bags, to be thawed as needed.)
+1/4 c tomato paste (Open a 6-oz can and freeze individual 1/4 cup servings in small plastic bags, to be thawed as needed.)

-Pasta or a 4-5 lb spaghetti squash (This spaghetti squash yields 4-6 servings.)
+Pasta or 4.5 lbs spaghetti squash (This spaghetti squash yields 4-6 servings.)

 Parmesan cheese, grated or shaved

 - If using spaghetti squash, preheat oven to 375 degrees; pierce squash with a fork multiple times; place on side on foil-covered cookie sheet, and bake for approximately 1 1/2 hour, turning halfway through, at 3/4 hour.
-Cool 10 minutes for handling, cut lengthwise, take out seeds, and scrape out “noodles” with a fork, when ready to serve.
+Cool for at least 10 minutes before handling, cut lengthwise, take out seeds, and scrape out “noodles” with a fork, when ready to serve.